-How to build a campfire: step-by-step instructions for creating a hearty backcountry hearth
+How to build a campfire: our step-by-step guide to craft a hearty campsite hearth

-Learn how to build a campfire in three different ways in this straight-talking, step-by-step guide for newbie campers and old hands alike
+Learn how to build a campfire in a trio of different ways in this straightforward, step-by-step guide for burgeoning campers and old hands alike

-Not every camper, however, knows how to build a campfire in a way that minimises impact on the environment or how to light a campfire without a series of false starts, much faffing around, or going through a lengthy process of trial and error.
-To help you avoid such frustrations, we’ve compiled an easy-to-follow guide to take you through every step of the fire-building process, from pre-trip prep right through to pre-departure clean-up.
+Today, not every camper, or human for that matter, knows how to build a campfire in a way that minimizes the impact on the environment or how to light a campfire without a series of false starts, much faffing around, or going through a lengthy process of trial and error.
+To help you avoid such frustrations, we’ve compiled an easy-to-follow guide to take you through every step of the fire-building process, from pre-trip prep and campfire safety right through to pre-departure clean-up.

 1. Pre-trip prep